crim-ca/weaver/docs/source/processes.rst

       ]
     }

 This would tell `Weaver` to locally deploy the ``my-process-reference`` process using the WPS-1 URL reference that is expected to return a ``DescribeProcess`` XML schema.
 Provided that this endpoint can be resolved and parsed according to typical WPS specification, this should result into a successful process registration.
 The deployed process would then be accessible with `DescribeProcess`_  requests.

 The above deployment procedure can be automated on startup using `Weaver`'s ``wps_processes.yml`` configuration file.
-Please refer to `Configuration of WPS Processes`_ section for more details on this matter.
+Please refer to :ref:`Configuration of WPS Processes` section for more details on this matter.

 .. warning::